cypress-io/cypress-documentation/content/api/cypress-api/custom-queries.md

 The callback function can be thought of as two separate parts.
-The _outer function_, which is invoked once, where you perform setup and state management, and the _query function_, which is called repeatedly.
+The _outer function_, which is invoked once, where you perform setup and state management, and the _query function_, which might be called repeatedly.

 Let's look at an example.
 This is actual Cypress code - how `.focused()` is implemented internally.
-The only thing omitted here for simplicity is the typescript definitions.
+The only thing omitted here for simplicity is the TypeScript definitions.

 ```javascript
 Commands.addQuery('focused', function focused(options = {}) {